Redhead (bird)

+Other names that have been used for the redhead include red-headed duck and the red-headed pochard.

 Taxonomy and phylogeny

 Taxonomy

 The redhead is in the family Anatidae (ducks, swans, geese) and genus Aythya (diving ducks).
-There are currently no described subspecies of the redhead.
+There are currently no accepted subspecies of the redhead.

 The two syntype specimens of Fuligula americana Eyton (Monogr.
 Anat., 1838, p.155) are held in the vertebrate zoology collections of National Museums Liverpool at World Museum, with accession numbers NML-VZ D829 (male immature) and NML-VZ D829a (female adult).
-The specimens were collected in North America and came to the Liverpool national collection via Thomas Campbell Eyton’s collection and the 13th Earl of Derby’s collection which was bequeathed to the city of Liverpool.
+The specimens were collected in North America and came to the Liverpool national collection via Thomas Campbell Eyton's collection and the 13th Earl of Derby's collection which was bequeathed to the city of Liverpool.

 Phylogeny

 The redhead and the common pochard form a sister group which itself is sister to the canvasback.
 This group is then sister to the monophyletic group consisting of the white-eyes (hardhead, Madagascar pochard, and the sister species ferruginous duck and baer's pochard) and scaups (New Zealand scaup, ring-necked duck, tufted duck, greater scaup, lesser scaup).